U.K. lawmakers plot next steps after crushing Theresa May's Brexit plan

 Brexit impasse can only be solved in the U.K., European negotiators sayMarch 13, 201901:08

 Wednesday’s vote will have no legal force, but will serve to direct May's next steps.
-If a no-deal Brexit is rejected then lawmakers will vote on whether to ask the E.U. for a delay to the move — something to which all the bloc's other 27 members must agree.
+If a no-deal Brexit is rejected then lawmakers will vote on whether to ask the E.U. for a delay — something to which all the bloc's other 27 members must agree.

 "Extend this negotiation — what for?"
-Barnier asked in a speech to the European Parliament in Strasbourg.
+Barnier asked in a speech to the European Parliament in Strasbourg, France.
 "It's over."

-Whatever happened, he said, the withdrawal treaty agreed with May would remain the only deal on offer.

-"If the U.K. still wants to leave the E.U. in an orderly manner, this treaty is — and will remain — the only treaty possible," he said.
+He added, "If the U.K. still wants to leave the E.U. in an orderly manner, this treaty is — and will remain — the only treaty possible."

 For many lawmakers, the main sticking point is an insurance policy designed to keep open the border between Northern Ireland, which is part of the U.K., and the Republic of Ireland, which will remain part of the E.U.